The Self Build Register - what is it and how does it work?

 What is the self-build register?

-As of 1st April, Local authorities across England must keep a register of people and groups interested in building their own homes.
+Since April 2016, Local authorities across England have been keeping a register of people and groups interested in building their own homes.
 Joining the register makes your contact details readily available to local councils in areas where you want to build your own home.

 How does it work?